Richard Zeckhauser

-Richard Jay Zeckhauser (born 1940) is an American economist and the Frank P. Ramsey Professor of Political Economy at the Kennedy School of Government at Harvard University.
+Richard Jay Zeckhauser (born 1940) is an American economist and the Frank P. Ramsey Professor of Political Economy at Harvard Kennedy School at Harvard University.

+Life

-He holds a BA (summa cum laude) and a PhD in economics from Harvard University.
+Zeckhauser holds a B.A., summa cum laude, and a Ph.D. in economics from Harvard University.
 Early in his career, he was one of the "whiz kids" assembled by Defense Secretary Robert S. McNamara to apply cutting-edge analysis to Cold War military strategy.
 He is married to Sally H. Zeckhauser.

 He is the author or co-author of many books and over 300 peer-reviewed articles.
 His most significant works focus on risk management, decision sciences, investment, and policy-making under uncertainty.
 Zeckhauser introduced the term "ignorance" into decision-making under uncertainty, as in: there's "risk", "uncertainty", and outright "ignorance".

 His most recent book, with Peter Schuck, is Targeting in Social Programs.
 The book examines how and why to deploy scarce public resources to solve public problems.
-While he holds no formal office, he has long been an informal leader at the Kennedy School and at Harvard.
-He is also a consultant with Analysis Group.
+While he holds no formal office, he has long been an informal leader at Harvard Kennedy School and at Harvard.
+He was also an affiliated expert at Analysis Group.
 In 1994, he was elected to the Common Cause National Governing Board.

-Richwine controversy

-Zeckhauser was on the dissertation committee at Harvard's Kennedy School that awarded former member of The Heritage Foundation Jason Richwine with a Ph.D. for his thesis, "IQ and Immigration Policy".
-Criticized for the way it linked race to I.Q. levels, the thesis lost Richwine his job at the Foundation.